Lichtmacher777/Lichtmacher777/README.md

-I am actively looking for internship opportunities to apply and enhance my skills.
+I am actively looking for opportunities to apply and enhance my skills.
 If you have an exciting project or internship opportunity, I would love to connect!

 <div align="center">